Professional Work

 Automation & workflow design

-AI agent enablement
+AI enablement (the unsexy part)

 Data migration collaboration